abdurrahmanmasood/web-app-demo/README.md

-# GKE Flask App Deployment with Terraform and GitHub Actions
+# Python Flask App Deployment with Terraform and GitHub Actions on Google Kubernetes Engine

 This project demonstrates how to create a Google Kubernetes Engine (GKE) cluster using Terraform, deploy a Flask application with Docker and Helm charts, and automate the CI/CD pipeline using GitHub Actions.